GChristensen/enso-portable/readme.md

 #### What is Enso

-Enso is a keyboard-driven launcher that appears on top of whatever else you're doing, rather than in its own window.
-A single key (CapsLock) brings up a small, unobtrusive command line at the top-left of the screen.
-As you type, it filters through a list of short memorable commands (like `open notepad`, `google quark`, or `define serendipity`).
+Enso is a keyboard-driven launcher that appears on top of whatever you're doing rather than in a window of its own.
-The best matches are shown below the input line.
-You can navigate through them with arrow keys.
-Releasing the Caps key or pressing return runs the selected command, then the interface disappears.
+Holding CapsLock brings up a small, unobtrusive command line at the top-left of the screen, and as you type it filters a list of short, memorable commands - open notepad, google quark, define serendipity - showing the best matches below the input line, where the arrow keys let you move between them.
+Releasing Caps or pressing return runs the selected command, and the interface disappears.
 Commands are plain Python functions, so anyone who can write one can extend Enso.

-A handful of built-in commands let you do most of what you'd normally reach for a mouse to do, only faster.
-`open` launches applications, documents, and folders by name, and can be taught new names for anything you open often.
-Window commands (`maximize`, `minimize`, `close`, and friends) act on whatever window currently has focus, while `go` switches focus to another open window by typing a fragment of its title, no alt-tabbing required.
-Commands that take a selection, like `calculate`, act on whatever text is currently highlighted and can paste the result back in its place.
-Media commands (`play`,`pause`, `next track`, `volume up`) drive whatever player you have running.
-`google`, `wikipedia`, `youtube`, and similar commands turn the rest of your typing into a search, opened directly in the browser.
-And session commands (`shut down`, `reboot`, `log off`, `suspend`, `hibernate`) reach the operating system itself without a Start menu in sight.
+A handful of built-ins cover most of what you'd otherwise reach for the mouse to do, only faster. open launches applications, documents, and folders by name, and can be taught new names for the things you open often.
+The window commands - maximize, minimize, close, and friends - act on whatever window has focus, while go moves focus to another open window by a fragment of its title, no alt-tabbing required.
+Commands that take a selection, like calculate, work on whatever text is currently highlighted and can paste the result back in its place.
+Media commands (play, pause, next track, volume up) drive whatever player is running; google, wikipedia, youtube, and the rest turn the remainder of your typing into a search and open it in the browser; and the session commands - shut down, reboot, log off, suspend, hibernate - reach the operating system itself without a Start menu in sight.

 It looks like this: